|

 open files are closed (hence all output streams are flushed)

 before program termination.
-Other methods of program
+Other methods of program termination,

-At program startup, three text streams are predefined and need
+At program startup, three text streams are predefined and need not

-conventional input), standard output (for writing conventional
+input), standard output (for writing conventional output), and

-opened, the standard error stream is not fully buffered; the
+error stream is not fully buffered; the standard input and output

-standard input and output streams are fully buffered if and only
+streams are fully buffered if and only if the streams do not refer

-if the streams do not refer to an interactive device.
+to an interactive device.

 Output streams that refer to terminal devices are always line